Welcome to the Shakespeare Schools Festival - Malawi, which is now in its fifth year!

 Any offer of support (financial and otherwise) would be very welcome.
 Our principal expense is transport to allow participants to travel to Kamuzu Academy.

-The directors (who serve on a voluntary basis) are Mr. Richard Hewitt and Mr. Samson Phiri.
+The director (who serves on a voluntary basis) is Mr. Richard L. Hewitt.

 Mrs. Marion Phiri (Matron and Head of Drama at Loyola Jesuit Secondary School) with Jacob Ndalema (Chairman of the Drama Club and 'Romeo') and visiting pupils from Kamuzu Academy at the Loyola Drama Day on 10th March, 2019.